TaraJura/TaraJura/README.md

-- 🔭 I’m currently xlsx import
+- 🔭 I’m currently API refactoring
 - 🌱 I’m currently learning Ruby on Rails
 - 👯 I’m looking to collaborate on interesting projects
 - 💬 Ask me about anything you want